unmonoqueteclea/voilib/infra/readme.md

 ###  👤 creating and admin user

+> ℹ️ In Docker-based installations, Voilib will create automatically
+> the admin user.
+By default, username will be `voilib-admin` and
+> password `*audio*search*engine*`, although they can be configured
+> with environment variables.
+So, you can skip this step.

 Open `Swagger` at
 [http://localhost/service/docs](http://localhost/service/docs) (or in
 your own domain name if you are running in production mode) and use